hackle/blogger/src/raw/foldr-in-foldl.md

 [1, 2, 3] : List Integer
 ```

-Or simply as below thanks for structural equality.
+Or simply as below thanks to structural equality.

 ```idris
 *myFoldl> myFold1 (::) [] [1..3] == foldl (flip (::)) [] [1..3]